 DIY window box planters on a garden shed

 Love the quaint, rustic look!

-Update: here’s the window box planter 1 month later!
+Update: here’s one of the window box planters 1 month later!
 Wow!
+Now that’s one colorful window box!

+DIY window box planters on a garden shed